enthought/comtypes/docs/source/com_interfaces.rst

 Overview
 --------

-To use or implement a COM interface in ``comtypes`` a Python class must be created.
-Normally is is not needed to write this class manually, ``comtypes.client.GetModule`` creates interfaces from type libraries automatically.
-However, an understanding of the generated code is certainly useful.
+To use or implement a COM interface in ``comtypes``, a Python class must be created.
+Normally, it is not necessary to write this class manually since ``comtypes.client.GetModule`` creates interfaces from type libraries automatically.
+However, there may be cases where the interface is not defined in the available type library, so an understanding of creating the interface manually and the generated code is certainly useful.

 If no type library but only an IDL file is available it is often the